ChibiOS/ChibiOS-Contrib/README-git.md

 ```

 Now all your changes published on github.
 Just use web interface to send
-pull 2 requests: for ChibiOS-contrib and for ChibiOS-gitmain.
+2 pull requests: for ChibiOS-contrib and for ChibiOS.

 Links:
 ======